CSE11-SU121-Assignments/cse11-exam2-starter/README.md

 You should **not** change any of the existing methods or classes except for the `mystery` method, and adding to `ArrayExamples` and `ExamplesSearch`.
 Don't change `ImageQuery` or the other query classes, just add new ones as described below.

+Also, ensure that the methods take arguments in the same order that is mentioned in the tasks.
+Mixing up the order makes it more difficult to grade and can also prevent you getting any feedback from Gradescope's autograder.

 ### Task 1